hoprnet/RPCh/README.md

 Please refer to [DEVELOPER_SETUP](./DEVELOPER_SETUP.md) for more details

-## Changelogs

-This project aims to use [Changesets](https://turbo.build/repo/docs/handbook/publishing-packages/versioning-and-publishing) for versioning.
-We will gradually add changesets for new releases/tags, so that given some time we will have every app/package covered.

 ## Tagging scheme

 This monorepo will use the usual tagging scheme for monorepos: